Data-Science-for-Linguists-2024/Class-Lounge/guestbooks/teresa.md

 - The interactive maps were really cool!
 I had no idea that was something you could do!

 	- Thanks for the visit :) - teresa

+ ## Dastan's feedback
+- Wow your notebooks and structure look amazing!
+I was able to thoroughly follow along each step thanks to the plethora of comments and documentation you had along the way.
+I was fascinated by your navigation of the data, you had a lot of it, which can be overwhelming, but you managed to tell a story with it anyways despite the size.
+- This is being slightly nit picky, but I'd maybe recommend adding some visualization to your notebook using seaborn or matplotlib.
+- I learned that the Tamil characters are supported in utf-8, I am curious if there any languages that are not supported.